Updated 04/2022

 There are many different types of Partita IVA, my own personal experience has been with the forfettaria but here I will try to give you an overview of the different options.

 Under the forfettaria you also have limits in paying employees or collaborators, so it is better to adapt for individuals.
-This is usually used for Consultants, Social Media Managers, small gig type work.
+This is usually used for consultants and gig-type work (photographers, SMM’s, writers, etc).

 Note for Americans: Social Security and INPS